apache/apisix/FAQ.md

 2. There is a place between your network and github server to block the 'git' protocol

 For the first problem, you can use https_proxy or use the `--server` option to specify a luarocks server that you can access or access faster.
-Run the `luarocks config rocks_servers` command to see which server are available.
+Run the `luarocks config rocks_servers` command(this command is supported after luarocks 3.0) to see which server are available.

 If using a proxy doesn't solve this problem, you can add `--verbose` option during installation to see exactly how slow it is.
 Excluding the first case, only the second that the `git` protocol is blocked.
 Then we can run `git config --global url."https://".insteadOf git://` to using the 'HTTPS' protocol instead of `git`.